Last updated: April 5, 2021

 Grade: | Hard |

-It’s the length that makes this once-in-a-lifetime walking track challenging, but the track overall is reasonably flat and is well-maintained.
+It’s the length that makes this once-in-a-lifetime walking track challenging, but the track overall is reasonably flat and well-maintained.

-The walk crosses the Snowy River twice, and offers panoramic views of several alpine lakes along the way.
+The walk crosses the Snowy River twice and offers panoramic views of several alpine lakes along the way.

 A major highlight is Blue Lake, one of only four cirque lakes on mainland Australia.
 In 1996, Blue Lake and its surroundings were recognised as a wetland of international importance.

-Main Range Walking Track | |
+Main Range Walk | |

 ---|---|

-Distance: | 22 km (circuit) |
+Distance: | 22 km (loop) |

 Time: | 8-10 hours (depending on stops) |